jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 end
 ```

-Both are basically, the same, the second one is just more idiomatic Ruby.
+Both have the same effect.
+The second example demonstrates that the recipe is *just ruby*, so you can take advantage of array literals and iterators, and also that you can specify and `action` for the package resource (we choose the default `install` action).
-Go ahead and `cd ~/core/` and run `./convege.sh` again.
+Go ahead and `cd ~/core/` and run `./converge.sh` again.

 ```bash
 root@chef-book:~/core# ./converge.sh